callumhearne/hearne_photos/Testing.md

 - The website is fully repsonsive on tablets and phones so this user will be able to use the website fine.

+Website Responsivnes

+- I have tested all of the pages against all of the different screen types on the to make sure that they are all responsive.

 Validating my code

 HMTL